brainandcoglab/UDN_classification_task/README.md

 ### More stuff to do:

-* Check out the mean accuracy for last experiment over the course of baseline (divide into 4 or so) - at what point does the inflection occur? - if that's around 32 that'd be good.
+* [X] Check out the mean accuracy for last experiment over the course of baseline (divide into 4 or so) - at what point does the inflection occur? - if that's around 32 that'd be good.
+    * So - seemed like actually they performed pretty much great from the get-go...
+So honestly it probably won't matter too much.
+But they do actually reach the peak around 32 trials (on average)
-* Worried about difficulty, so will add lookup tables into the baseline phase - 32 lookup supported, 32 without, ideally
+* [X] Worried about difficulty, so will add lookup tables into the baseline phase - 32 lookup supported, 32 without, ideally
-* Then, can remove practice and any reference to it
+* [X] Then, can remove practice and any reference to it <- have removed it all
-* Test brave results - try and identify browser (or at least just record useragent)
+* [ ] Test brave results - try and identify browser (or at least just record useragent)
-* Send out to peeps + lab for piloting once done
+* [ ] Send out to peeps + lab for piloting once done
-* Add instructions on how long it will take, and to find a quiet place without distractions, you'll get 2 2 minute breaks, etc...
+* [ ] Add instructions on how long it will take, and to find a quiet place without distractions, you'll get 2 2 minute breaks, etc...
-* Timer on-screen for breaks?
+* [ ] Timer on-screen for breaks?
 * Calculate LR bias trick probability afterwards?
+* Addition of ~6 catch trials made previous slightly easier...

 ### Main updates